How To Restart an Apache Web Server

 To get the current status of the sshd service, enter: service sshd status

 service sshd restart

-For further details in stopping and restarting Apache and its details, refer to this reading: Apache Stop and Restart
+For further details on stopping and restarting Apache and its details, refer to this reading: Apache Stop and Restart

-This article Processes Limit can also help you out in restarting Apache for process limits in VPS and Dedicated Server.
+This article, Processes Limit, can also help you out in restarting Apache for process limits in VPS and Dedicated Servers.